-The number of English-Language Learners in the United States is growing rapidly, including many states that have not previously had large immigrant populations.
+The number of English language learners in the United States is growing rapidly, including in many states that have not previously had large immigrant populations.
 As teachers try to respond to the needs of these students, here are a few basic best practices that might help.
 We have found that consistently using these practices makes our lessons more efficient and effective.
-We also feel it is important to include a few "worst" practices in the hope that they will not be repeated!
+We also feel it is important to include a few “worst” practices in the hope that they will not be repeated!

 Don’t just tell students what to do and expect them to do it.